Number of wards I have data from, by week | |

 The following plot show what percentage of wards sang from each of the new batches of hymns, per week, since June 2024 when the new hymns started getting rolled out.
 I’ve included data from all batches just so you can compare them to each other.

-In the five weeks since the fourth batch was released, we’ve seen a very slow but pretty consistent rise in popularity.
-This last Sunday (July 13th) was the best so far but still less than 4% of wards sang from the fourth batch this week.
+Since the fourth batch was released, we’ve seen a very slow rise in popularity.
+July 27th was the best so far with almost 6% of wards singing from this batch.

 Here’s another version of the same plot but instead of the actual dates, it’s in terms of how many weeks since the batches came out.
 This version of the plot is useful to spot any parallel trends across the batches, especially in the first few weeks of their release.

 Here we can see that each batch is a little less popular than the previous one, both overall and week by week.
 Nearly 20% of wards sang from the first batch the week it came out.
 About 8% did for the second batch.
 About 1% for the third batch.
 And of the 576 wards I have data from on June 15th, just one of them sang from the fourth batch.
-Granted, it was Father’s Day, but after four weeks, there have been hardly any more.
+Granted, it was Father’s Day, but after almost two months, still only a few wards have sung from this batch.

 What hymns are most popular?

 The following table shows the hymns from the fourth batch in order of how popular they are.
 On the right, I have an approximation of how many wards have sung that hymn during this period.
-I haven’t even seen all of them yet, so this is just a very rough guess.
+I’ve seen all but

 Approximate percentage of wards new hymns have been sung in | |